birkandurgun/ECommerce-WebAPI-Asp.Net-Core/README.md

 ### Serialization

-Newtonsoft.Json: For JSON serialization and deserialization.
+Newtonsoft.Json: For JSON serialization and deserialization of .Net objects.

 ### Documentation